(from the CIA World Factbook)

 December 14, 2019 - Bashir is sentenced to two years in a correctional facility after being found guilty of corruption and illegitimate possession of foreign currency.

 February 11, 2020 - A member of Sudan’s ruling sovereign council announces that all Sudanese wanted by the ICC will be handed over, including Bashir.

 February 13, 2020 - Sudan agrees to pay a $30 million settlement to the families of 17 US Navy sailors killed in the 2000 bombing of the USS Cole in a bid to get itself removed from the United States’ list of state sponsors of terrorism.

 May 1, 2020 - Sudan’s government has criminalized female genital mutilation (FGM), a government spokesperson tells CNN, clamping down on a practice that most of the country’s women and girls have endured.
 According to United Nations data around 88% of the female population in Sudan have suffered FGM, making it one of the world’s most-affected nations.

 December 14, 2020 - The US Embassy in Khartoum announces that the United States has lifted Sudan’s state sponsor of terrorism designation.
-The two countries reached an agreement in October for Sudan to be lifted from the list.
+The two countries reached an agreement in October for Sudan to be removed from the list.